Caroline Ashurst Stansfeld: Personal life

 In London, on 28 January 1816, Caroline Ashurst was born to Elizabeth Brown and William Ashurst.
 Her siblings were William Henry Ashurst, Eliza Ann Ashurst (Bardonneau), Emilie Ashurst (Venturi) and Matilda Ashurst (Biggs).
 She grew up in the Ashurst home in Muswell Hill.

 The daughters were brought up in Muswell Hill, London, in a community of 19th-century reformers and free thinkers who advocated for more equality in society including anti-slavery.
 Her father gave his daughters freedom "considered shocking" for those times.

 Caroline and James Stansfeld (1820–1898) were married in Finsbury at the South Place Chapel, on 27 July 1844, by William Johnson Fox.
-Although trained as a lawyer, Stansfeld worked as a brewer, owning the Shan Brewery.
+Although trained as a lawyer, Stansfeld worked as a brewer, owning the Swan Brewery.
 In 1859 Stansfeld entered Parliament, when he advocated for the repeal of the Contagious Diseases Acts.

 On 19 April 1852, the couple had a son, Joseph James Stansfeld, named after Giuseppe Mazzini.
-Mazzini considered him a godson, sending letters, books, and treats from abroad.
+Mazzini considered him a godson, sending letters and books from abroad.